 Mesa.typescript is a typescript file of everything that gets printed on the Alto display.
 It is reset whenever the Gateway program is restarted.
-The Gateway program will crash if it stays up long enough to fill up the disk.
+Every now and then, the Gateway program peeks at it, and throws away everything but the first few pages if it gets bigger than 100 pages..